portfedh/Mexico_CPI/README.md

 ## Contributing

-Any help making the scripto into an executable file for windows and mac would be very helpful.
+Any help making the script into an executable file for windows and mac would be very helpful.

 This would allow non-programmers to use it.